 Care for people diagnosed with cancer doesn’t end when active treatment has finished.
 Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
+Your follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your recovery in the months and years ahead.
 An important part of your follow-up care will be regular screening for new skin cancers, which should include whole-body skin examinations by a health care professional.
-This is because many people treated for one skin cancer develop other skin cancers later.
+This is because many people treated for 1 skin cancer develop other skin cancers later.

 Watching for recurrence